 Your birthday?
 Free entrance with your South African ID!

-- Mondays to Fridays for Drakenstein residents with valid library cards: R10
+- For Drakenstein residents with valid library cards: R10

 - Standard entrance fee per person, but tour operator rates and STO negotiable.
 Apply for this timeously and in writing via firstname.lastname@example.org.
 Tour guides and bus drivers enter for free.